 If there is already an order in place requiring your spouse to pay maintenance, but he or she fails to do so, you can go back to the court to ask them to enforce payment.
 For example, the court might issue an attachment of earnings order, so that your former spouse’s employer automatically pays you.
 You should take urgent legal advice if your spouse stops paying maintenance.

-If your spouse is refusing to pay maintenance in respect of your (joint) children who you look after, you should contact the statutory child maintenance service (see 18).
+If your spouse is refusing to pay maintenance in respect of your (joint) children who you look after, you should contact the statutory child maintenance service.
 The Child Maintenance Service has taken over from the Child Support Agency.
 The Child Support Agency is still handling old cases (those set up before December 2013) but is no longer taking on new cases.

-It is a good idea to take advice before agreeing a variation.
+It is a good idea to take advice before making changes to your maintenance agreement.

 Throughout, try to respect your former spouse’s right to continue to be involved with the child, and encourage their relationship, regardless of your own personal feelings.
 Your ex is more likely to be willing to provide financial support if he or she remains close to the child and is taking an interest in how the money is spent.